LYxiaotai/MDIC3/README.md

 The "MDIC3_CCC.py" can be used to construct the cell-cell communication network.

-The "MDIC3_type.py" can be used to further construct the communication network among cell types.
+The "MDIC3_type.py" can be used to construct the communication network among cell types.

 There is a simple example below: